-It’s a pack of pitch & time machines that comes with a range of other wicked plugins that you can use creatively for sound design.
+It’s a pack of pitch & time machines that comes with a range of other wicked plugins that you can use creatively for sound design and vocal tuning.

 Budget Autotune VST Plugin Recommendations

-Although free autotune VST plugins are great, they sometimes just don’t cut it, & can’t give you the results you want without introducing audio artefacts & a load of other stuff you don’t want in your recordings.
+Although free autotune VSTs are great, sometimes they just don’t cut it, & can’t give you the results you want without introducing audio artefacts, & a load of other stuff you don’t want in your recordings.

 In this instance, it’s better to look at some alternatives to those eye-watering-free autotune devices.